 How to Do Credit Cards in YNAB

 Like your friend Brittany, credit cards in YNAB can be a little…extra.
-Credit cards in YNAB don’t have a positive balance that feeds the budget like checking and savings accounts.
+Credit cards in YNAB don’t have a positive balance that feeds your categories like checking and savings accounts.
 In fact, more often than not, you have a negative balance waiting to be paid off.

 Prefer to watch instead of read?
 Watch this video on setting up credit cards in YNAB.